Below is a text only representation of the Patient Information Leaflet (ePIL).

 Serious side effects

-Tell your doctor straight away if you notice any of the following after having taken Rozlytrek.
-Your doctor may lower your dose, stop your treatment for a short time or stop your treatment completely:
+Tell your doctor straight away if you notice any of the following serious side effects.
+Your doctor may lower your dose, stop your treatment for a short time or stop your treatment completely if:

-you have cough, shortness of breath, and swelling in your legs or arms (fluid retention).
-These can be signs of heart problems
+you have cough, feel short of breath, or swelling in your legs or arms (fluid retention) – these can be signs of heart problems (congestive heart failure)

-you feel confused, have changes in mood, memory problems or hallucinations (see things that are not there)
+you feel confused, have mood changes, memory problems or see things that are not there (hallucinations)

-you feel dizzy or light-headed, or feel your heart beating irregularly or fast, as this may be a sign of an abnormal heart rhythm
+you feel dizzy or light-headed, or feel your heart beating irregularly or fast – this may be a sign of an abnormal heartbeat

 you notice any joint pain, bone pain, deformities or changes in your ability to move, as this may be a sign of fractures

-you have kidney problems or arthritis, as this may be the result of high uric acid levels in your blood.
+you have kidney problems or arthritis – you may have high uric acid levels in your blood

 Other side effects